 Cultural Programme in the Library

 We present a new season of our flagship programme.
 Wednesday evening at 6pm in our beautiful Library with a View, you want to be there for an eclectic mix of entertaining and erudite lectures followed by wine and nibbles.
 Since forever this has been the weekly social night for the British Institute’s community, and everyone is welcomed – a perfect entrée for newcomers as well as a chance for old friends to catch up.
 The series will still be programmed by Mark Roberts, operating from his retirement in Chianti.
-And we will be serving better wine and food – a significant upgrade!

 Music al British

 The Sala Ferragamo overlooking the Arno is a beautiful room – and it also has fabulous acoustics.
 Our fine Bechstein grand piano sounds great in this well-proportioned room, and the books of the Harold Acton library provide a natural warmth to strings and voices.
 All up, a great venue for piano and chamber music concerts.
 So we are delighted to present the second series of Music al British.